romainbrette/holypipette/docs/manipulator.rst

    which is the center of the microscope view.
 2. Take 10 photos at 10 Hz.
 3. Calculate the mean standard deviation of the images (more or less the contrast).
-4. Move the pipette down by 100 um along the axis.
+4. Move the pipette down by 100 µm along the axis.
 5. If the standard deviation of the image differs by at least 20% from the mean calculated previously, stop.
 6. Otherwise, go to 4; stop at 5 mm.